 Children who are having eye problems at a grade school age will show signs of:

 - Frequent squinting

 - Turning their head to one side to favor the right or left eye when focusing

 - Short attention span

-- Avoiding reading
+- Avoidance of reading

-- Losing their place often while reading
+- Constantly losing their place while reading

 There is a silver lining in the event that your child does in fact need correction to see better.
 We are in a technological age where the options to give sight back to a child are better than ever.

 There are eyeglass lenses specially designed for classroom use called Eyezen lenses.
 These lenses absorb harmful blue light from computers and tablets.
 These lenses also give a “boost” at the bottom of the lens to be used for when a child looks down at their desk to takes notes from the teacher.

 Children’s frames are built with better materials for comfort, style, and durability.
 Many children at very young ages also wear contact lenses that are FDA approved for children’s use, and in some cases can help to slow the regression of their eyesight.